leomie/RoseAIProject/README.md

 Rose is a personal project 100% based in python, made for 3.9.9 but expected to work in newer versions out of the box.

 Uses a combination of local and cloud resources to run, but it can be changed to run fully locally if you have the hardware to do so.
-Beware that using local resource can lead to increased or reduced latency depending on your hardware.
+Beware that using local resources can lead to increased or reduced latency depending on your hardware.

 # Resources